Table of Contents

 Continue reading to learn about the many forms of sleep meditation and how to meditate for better sleep.
 We'll also look at the advantages and disadvantages.

 What Are The Benefits Of Meditation For Sleep?

-When you meditate, your body undergoes a number of physiological changes.
+When you meditate, your body undergoes several physiological changes.
 These modifications cause you to fall asleep by altering various bodily systems.

 For example, researchers looked at how mindfulness meditation benefited 49 people with moderate sleep difficulties in a 2015 study published in JAMA Internal MedicineTrusted Source.

 The participants were given either 6 weeks of meditation or 6 weeks of sleep hygiene instruction at random.
-The meditation group had fewer insomnia symptoms and decreased daytime weariness at the conclusion of the trial.
+The meditation group had fewer insomnia symptoms and decreased daytime weariness after the trial.